-Design plans for the Goulburn Valley Food Co-operative’s proposed Kyabram factory will be unveiled at Kyabram Community and Learning Centre this evening.
+Design plans for the Goulburn Valley Food Co-operative's proposed Kyabram factory will be unveiled at Kyabram Community and Learning Centre on Thursday evening.

 Design plans for the Goulburn Valley Food Co-operative’s Kyabram factory will be unveiled to the public in Kyabram tonight.

 The co-operative will hold a joint meeting with sister organisation, the Australian Grown Food Company, at Kyabram Community and Learning Centre.